13805192667/learngit/readme.txt

-Git is a version control system.
+Git is a very good version control system.
-Git is free software.
+Git is free software under the GPL.
-this is the second file.